Tuscan Bread: How to Bake (and Love) a Regional Classic

 - Clean kitchen towel for covering rising dough (not terrycloth)

 - Very sharp knife or razor blade for slashing top of dough

-- spray bottle for misting the load while it bakes (not mandatory but helpful)
+- spray bottle for misting the loaf while it bakes (not mandatory but helpful)

 Recipe for Tuscan Bread (Pane Toscano)